fabcolonna/plm-hackathon-73/backend/README.md

 - Ensure the battery exists in Neo4j with the correct ID format
 - Check that BatteryPassport and MarketConfig nodes exist
 - Verify the database name in `.env` matches your Neo4j database

+**Update status fails:**
+- Ensure the battery has a BatteryPassport node connected via HAS_PASSPORT relationship
+- Verify the battery ID exists in the database